PacificBiosciences/pb-metagenomics-tools/pb-metagenomics-scripts/README.md

 # pb-metagenomics-scripts

 Welcome!
 This repository contains a variety of scripts that are useful for metagenomics work.
-The scripts are listed by topic, with detailed usage instructions provided below.
+Detailed usage instructions can be found within the folders.

 ## Contents <a name="TOP"></a>